"Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that."

 The Peacemaker holds a radical belief: all needs can be met.
 Not all strategies, not all demands—but the legitimate needs beneath them.

 Non-violence is not passivity.
 The Peacemaker uses power and force when needed.
 He protects the innocent.
 He stops harm.
 He enforces consequences.
-But he refuses coercion and violence—strategies that treat people as obstacles rather than humans with needs.
+But he refuses coercion and violence.
+These strategies treat people as obstacles rather than humans with needs.

 The distinction matters.
 Force restrains.
 Violence destroys.
 Force protects.
 Violence punishes.
 Force serves life.
 Violence serves domination.